top of page

 George was 6 months (28 July 2022).

 I was worried my family wouldn’t share my opinion on this.
-We were still deep in the AV and speech sessions where we had a lot of emotions, stress and push to focus on oral only.
+We were still deep in the AV and speech sessions where we had a lot of emotions, stress, and pressure to focus on oral communication only.

-These were the only time I ever felt inadequate to be his mother.
-Thinking about this makes me still cry.
-Each time I proof this paragraph and I have to stop to wipe my tears.
+These were the only times I ever felt inadequate to be his mother.
+Thinking about this still makes me cry.
+Each time I proofread this paragraph, I have to stop to wipe my tears.

-The words we heard and pressure we felt truly tainted the first 12 months with George but it's part of the journey.
+The words we heard and the pressure we felt truly tainted the first 12 months with George, but it’s part of the journey.

-Georges first sign was at 8 months from my understanding this aligns with a lot of children to deaf parents.
+George’s first sign was at 8 months.
+From my understanding, this aligns with a lot of children of Deaf parents.
 Wow.

-18 months and he has over 100 signs and starting to develop 3 sign sentences.
+At 18 months, he has over 100 signs and is starting to develop 3-sign sentences.

-Using 2 signs often and starting to develop hand shapes.
-George will ask a question with Auslan and roll play in Auslan, he knows how to gain attention correctly and he knows how to follow complex instructions.
-George has also started using mime, gesture and possibly depicting signs.
+He often uses 2 signs together and is starting to develop hand shapes.
+George will ask questions in Auslan and roleplay in Auslan.
+He knows how to gain attention correctly and how to follow complex instructions.
+George has also started using mime, gesture, and possibly depicting signs.
 I can’t speak on that too much as I don’t always know what category it comes under.

-The example I have is he came up to me and did a winding movement on his finger, (sign same as strawberry although on his pointer) and asked where it was.
-I immediately knew what he wanted even though I had never done this to him before.
-It’s an eyeball that you wind up and it does little Hops along the floor.
-Gesture, mime, DS I’m not sure but he got his message across beautifully and clearly.
-17 month.
+An example I have is that he came up to me and did a winding movement on his finger (the same sign as strawberry, although on his pointer finger) and asked where it was.
+I immediately knew what he wanted, even though I had never done this sign with him before.
+It’s an eyeball toy that you wind up and it does little hops along the floor.
+Gesture, mime, depicting sign — I’m not sure — but he got his message across beautifully and clearly.
+He was 17 months old.

-When I don’t have the sign or language in Auslan I will mine and gesture what I want, and he understands.
-Maybe he guesses I’m not sure.
+When I don’t have the sign or language in Auslan, I will mime and gesture what I want, and he understands.
+Maybe he guesses, I’m not sure.

-In English I asked George to get me the blanket (of course he didn’t respond at all), I didn't know the sign for this, and finger spelt it although George wouldn’t have known that either at 16 months.
+In English, I asked George to get me the blanket (of course he didn’t respond at all).
+I didn’t know the sign for this and finger-spelled it, although George wouldn’t have known that either at 16 months.

-I gave him a sentence of facial expressions, gesture, mime and sign that looked like this…
+I gave him a sentence using facial expressions, gesture, mime, and sign that looked like this:

 I signed that I was cold.

-And I mimed pulling a blanket up and snuggling into it.
+Then I mimed pulling a blanket up and snuggling into it, with a content and happy facial expression, and then signed “red” and finger-spelled “blanket”.

 Amazing.

-Which I think would have been acceptable Auslan although I’m unsure as of course I’m still learning but I was able to give George an instruction and reason as to why I wanted him to do and what I wanted.
-No voices and he understood enough to complete the request.
+Which I think would have been acceptable Auslan, although I’m unsure, as of course I’m still learning.
+But I was able to give George an instruction and a reason as to why I wanted him to do something and what I wanted.
+No voice, and he understood enough to complete the request.

 Anyone who has learnt a second language as an adult knows how difficult it is.